 Unlike a flexible spending account (FSA), you can carry your HSA balance year after year if you don’t use the funds.
 There’s no “use it or lose it” penalty.

 Similar to other retirement savings vehicles, the earlier you start contributing, the higher your balance will be later in retirement.

-Assuming you open an HSA when you’re 40 years old and contribute just $100 per month until you reach age 65, you’d have almost $50,000 by retirement (assuming an average annual return of 3%).
+Assuming you open a Health Savings Accounts when you’re 40 years old and contribute just $100 per month until you reach age 65, you’d have almost $50,000 by retirement (assuming an average annual return of 3%).

 That’s why you should always contribute the maximum.

 Make “Catch Up” Contributions

 You can contribute the maximum each year regardless of your income and it will still be tax-deductible.
 You can also contribute when you’re not earning an income.
 But you cannot contribute over the age of 65.

 However, you can make “catch up” contributions of an extra $1,000 per year after the age of 55.

 You’ll designate a beneficiary when you open your HSA and this person will receive the funds in your HSA account upon your death.